DantePrins/resume/README.md

 ### ASA2.0.0 user manual
 I spent about three months of my time at HLI implementing features and improving this ImageJ plugin which is used as the primary analysis program in the lab.
 I reworked much of the program behind the hood, about ~50% new code, along with numerous new features I was directed to add by researchers in the lab.

+## President of the UBC Water Polo Club

+### 2020 UBC Water Polo Covid-19 Safety Plan
+This safety plan was drafted for the fall 2020 between myself and the president of Vancouver Seniors Water Polo.
+This document integrated safety guidelines provided by the provincial goverment as well as the aquatic facility with the unique sport of water polo in mind.

 ## ENPH253 Autonomous Can Collection Robot

 ### Robot Summer Recap